What is Rental Reimbursement Coverage?

 Should You Buy Rental Reimbursement Coverage?

 Alternatively, some people don’t depend on a vehicle.
 You might not need a vehicle to get to work every day.
 You might work from home, for example, and be within walking distance of a grocery store.
+Other people live in cities with convenient public transportation or have friends and relatives that could drive them around if needed.

-Conclusion: Is It Worth It?
+Conclusion: Is Rental Reimbursement Coverage Worth It?

 Ultimately, it’s up to you to decide if rental reimbursement insurance is worth it.
 Some see it as a minor cost for additional peace of mind.
 Others see it as an unnecessary expense.
 Like most optional insurance policies, you’ll only realize how useful it is when you actually need to use it.